 Playing video poker is very similar to playing five card draw, but for one major difference: In video poker, whether Jacks, Kings, or Three of a Kind, there is a cutoff between paid and unpaid hands.
-This is true whether you play video poker in a brick and mortar casino or an online casino.
+This is true whether you play free video poker in a land based casino or an online casino.

 When playing video poker, you almost never want to throw away a paying hand you are dealt in your opening 5 cards.
 I say almost because the number of times you should throw away a paying video poker hand is so small that there isn’t even a word to appropriately describe it.